twitter/finagle/CONTRIBUTING.md

 ## Issues

-When creating an issue please try to ahere to the following format:
+When creating an issue please try to adhere to the following format:

     module-name: One line summary of the issue (less than 72 characters)